pubnub/pubnub-mcp-server/resources/sdk_docs/go_presence.md

 ```

 Parameters:
+- Connected
+  - Type: bool
-- Connected (Type: bool): true to mark as connected (join), false to mark as offline (leave).
+  - Set presence to connected (true to join) or offline (false to leave).
+- Channels
+  - Type: []string
-- Channels (Type: []string): Channels whose presence state should change.
+  - Channels to apply the presence state change.
+- ChannelGroups
+  - Type: []string
-- ChannelGroups (Type: []string): Channel groups whose presence state should change.
+  - Channel groups to apply the presence state change.

 ### Sample code

 ```
 1

 ```

 ### Other examples

-#### To stop heartbeating without subscription to channel or channel group
+To stop heartbeating without subscription to channel or channel group
 ```
 1
 **
 ```

-Last updated on Nov 10, 2025**